diegovelilla/AutoREADME/README.md

 cd AutoREADME
 pip install -r requirements.txt
 ```
-Make sure to change the following line in the config/.env file:
+Make sure to change the following line with your own Groq API key in the config/.env file:
 ```
 GROQ_API_KEY="your_api_key_here"
 ```

 ## Usage:
 To use AutoREADME, simply run the following command: